 The program specialists have a case conference every month to discuss patient progress and needs, ensuring comprehensive, whole-patient care.
 They follow patients over time, monitoring blood supply, ensuring that wounds are prevented or treated, encouraging diabetics to control blood sugar and making sure patients are not lost to follow-up.

-Dr. Dua wants community providers to reach out to the LEAP program before it's too late for their patients.
+Dr. Dua wants community providers to reach out to the LEAPP before it's too late for their patients.

 Reaching Poor and Minority Patients